-This policy applies to applications to appropriate water, small domestic use and livestock stockpond registrations, and water right petitions.
+This policy applies to applications to appropriate water, small domestic use, water right, and livestock stockpond registrations, and water right petitions.
 Enforcement requirements include a framework for compliance assurance, prioritization of enforcement cases, and timely and appropriate enforcement actions.
-Information regarding enforcement can be found in Policy Section 8.0 and Appendices F, G, and H
+Information regarding enforcement can be found in Policy sSection 8.0 and Appendices F, G, and H